NinjasCL-archive/mamechela/README.md

 7. Connect Arduino (more to come)

-8. Che that mamechela.py is configured correctly (Arduino Config)
+8. Check that mamechela.py is configured correctly (Arduino Config)

 9. Check mamechela.sh commands